rba-community/rba-community/docs/partners/outpost.md

 ---
-description: The RBA Community is supported by one of partners Outpost Security.
+description: The RBA Community is supported by our partner, Outpost Security.
 Outpost Security is committed to accelerating the Risk Based Alerting journey for Splunk customers.

 hide:
     - feedback